 In previous editions of the meet, many of the teams from the Penobscot Valley Conference, Kennebec Valley Athletic Conference, Downeast Athletic Conference, Aroostook Conference, Southern Maine Activities Association, Western Maine Conference, Mountain Valley Conference, and strong teams from Rhode Island, Connecticut, Vermont, Prince Edward Island, and Nova Scotia have competed.
-In 2016, 72 schools and about 1530 runners participated, and the team champions were the Cumberland, RI girls and Falmouth, ME boys.
+In 2018, 76 schools and about 1461 runners participated, and the team champions were the Bonny Eagle, ME girls and Brunswick, ME boys.

 MEET ENTRY PROCESS